 Medical Care

 Injured workers are entitled to reasonable and necessary medical care related to the work-related injury or illness.
 In most cases, worker medical care occurs over a short period of time, but in rare cases (for serious injuries), the care may be lengthy or extend for life.
-The goal of workers' compensation is to help workers return to work as quickly as possible.
+The goal of workers' compensation is to help workers return to Medical Symbol work as quickly as possible.

 If a worker is injured on the job, it is important to follow the process that initiates a workers' compensation claim.
 The worker may need ongoing medical care, or indemnity benefits, also known as lost-time wages.